 Understand lease agreements

 When you find a place you are interested in renting, get legal advice on any rental concerns you may have.
-Students can make an appointment with attorney Bruce Sarbaugh through OCH&NR to get a free lease review before signing or for any questions or concerns you may have regarding your housing situation.
+Students can make an appointment with attorney Bruce Sarbaugh through OCHNR to get a free lease review before signing.
+You can also make an appointment for any questions or concerns you may have regarding your housing situation.

 As you consider who your roommates will be next year, make sure you’re aware of the city of Boulder occupancy limits, which states a maximum of three or four unrelated individuals living together.
 Both tenants and property owners can be subject to violations of over-occupancy and up to a $2,000 per day fine.
 You can use Ralphie’s List to browse profiles of potential roommates.
 Find the perfect fit for your living situation!

 If you have an idea of who you’ll be living with next year, talk with your potential roommate(s) about what expectations each of you might have.
 Consider completing a roommate agreement before you move in together.